International Fraud Awareness Week

 When does it take place?

-Fraud Awareness Week takes place yearly during the second week of November.
+International Fraud Awareness Week takes place yearly during the third week of November.

 Why is Fraud Awareness Week important?